Overview and setup

 └── snake-claude-code/

 Use the app folders as example code to check.
-Do not use this small sample to pick a winner.
+Don't treat this small sample as a way to pick a winner.
 Use it to see how different tools leave different traces in the code and in the way you work.

 Prerequisites